ValentynaBaranova/theme_spendcash/README.md

-# Spendvest WordPress Theme
+# Spendcash  WordPress Theme

-Custom WordPress theme for the [Spendvest](https://spendvest.com) marketing website.
-The theme powers the landing page, blog, legal pages, waitlist flow, and mobile deep-link landing pages for the Spendvest mobile app.
+Custom WordPress theme for the marketing website.
+The theme powers the landing page, blog, legal pages, waitlist flow, and mobile deep-link landing pages for the Spendcash mobile app.

 **Version:** 1.0.0
-**Text domain:** `spendvest`
+**Text domain:** `Spendcash`
 **License:** GPL v2 or later

 ---